Krishna-D-Sahoo/frontend-nanodegree-feedreader-master/README.md

 Well, while preparing the tests, the developer tools can be of great help like-

    while testing the functionality of the 'menu' button, if clicking the 'menu' icon affected the visibility of the menu or not.
 I took      the help of developers tools.
-I checked, while the clicking the 'menu' button the *body* tag in the index.html got affected.
+I checked, while the clicking the 'menu' button, how the *body* tag in the index.html got affected.
 There    is certainly the absence of 'menu-hidden' class in the *body* element tag, when the 'menu' icon is clicked.
 You can try it yourself.
 This can give you idea how to prepare your tests.

 ## How to view the project?